exercism/elixir/exercises/concept/city-office/.docs/instructions.md

 ## 6. Document formatting the address

-Add documentation and a typespec to the `Form.format_address/1` function.
+Add documentation, 2 doc tests, and a typespec to the `Form.format_address/1` function.
 The documentation should read:

 ```
 Formats the address as an uppercase multiline string.
 ```

+Add 2 doc tests at the end of the documentation.
+Test once with a map and once with a tuple.

 The typespec should explain that the function accepts one argument, an address, and returns a string.